-This combination scheme also improves upon a combination scheme discovered by \textcite{palley_extracting_2019}.
-They motivate the use of the BTS as a forecast combination scheme by explaining how it solves the "shared-information-problem".
-Generally, forecast combination seems to improve upon individual forecasts because it aggregates diverse information that different forecasters possess (\cite{clemen_combining_1989}).
+\textcite{palley_extracting_2019} motivate their forecast combination scheme, called \say{pivoting}, by explaining how it solves the \say{shared-information-problem}.
+Generally, forecast combination seems to improve upon individual forecasts because it aggregates diverse information that different forecasters possess \parencite{clemen_combining_1989}.
 However, if multiple forecasters have shared information, this information is over-emphasized when taking the mean of forecasts.
-That is, forecasters that are similar to each other do not provide additional benefits to the combined forecasts, but skew the final forecast.
-By posing the additional question: "What will your peers forecast?", the BTS can \textit{in theory} detect forecasters with shared information.
+That is, forecasters that are similar to each other do not provide additional value but bias the combined forecast.
+By posing the additional question: \say{What will your peers forecast?}, combination methods can \textit{in theory} detect forecasters with shared information.
 This is of course only the case if the assumptions regarding the beliefs of forecasters are correct.
-The authors propose multiple weighting-schemes based on different scenarios regarding the theoretical information structure. \textcite{palley_extracting_2019} further run four empirical studies to investigate the properties of their forecast combination mechanisms.
+The authors propose multiple weighting schemes based on different scenarios regarding the theoretical information structure. \textcite{palley_extracting_2019} find in four empirical studies that their combination method shows potential benefits.
+However, the studies also show that the superiority of the combination method fades as the prediction task becomes less lab-controlled and closer to real-world forecasting.
 In studies 1 and 2, the authors set up a very abstract scenario that matches the theoretical assumptions well.
-Subjects recruited via MTurk are asked to estimate the bias in a biased coin based on a limited number of private and public observations.
-In these studies the combination schemes improve upon the mean estimate slightly but significantly.
-In study 3, students are asked to estimate the price of groceries.
+Respondents recruited via MTurk are asked to predict the bias in a biased coin based on a limited number of private and public observations.
+In these studies the combination methods improve upon the mean estimate slightly but significantly.
+In study 3, students are asked to predict the price of groceries.
 In this setting, all methods again improve upon simple averaging, but the improvement is much smaller than in the studies 1 and 2.
-In study 4, subjects recruited via MTurk forecast NCAA basketball game outcomes, where the forecast combination schemes reduce error only by approximately one percent compared to the mean.
-Overall, the studies are favorable regarding the potential benefits of using the combination schemes.
-However, the study also shows that the effectiveness of the combination schemes depends massively on the situation.
-Particularly, the benefits seem to fade as the prediction task becomes less lab-controlled and closer to real-world forecasting tasks.
+In study 4, respondents recruited via MTurk forecast NCAA basketball game outcomes, where the forecast combination methods reduce error only by approximately one percent compared to the mean.
 Furthermore, there are two factors that may have impacted the results of study 3 and 4.
 First, students in study 3 did not actually purchase groceries and were not otherwise scored for accuracy.
-Subjects in study 4 had poor knowledge of basketball game outcomes, barely beating chance.\footnote{The average brier score was $0.232$.} That may be one reason why combination schemes based on BTS did not perform as well in study 4 as in the other settings.
-In a follow-up study \textcite{palley_boosting_2023} add to the experimental data and further develop their forecast combination method.
-The results remain unchanged. \textcite{rilling_neutral_2024} develops a variation of this combination method that improves accuracy on some of the data.
+Respondents in study 4 had poor knowledge of basketball game outcomes, barely beating chance.\footnote{The average Brier score was $0.232$.
+The average Brier score of a random guesser would have been $0.25$.}